nearform/nscale-workshop/ex4.md

 Make the fix
 ------------
 There is a problem with our Starup Death Clock application.
 The home pages reads 'click' instead of 'clock'.
-We need to get this fixed an deployed right away.
+We need to get this fixed and deployed right away.
 Lets go ahead and make the fix.
 Open up the following file:

+.nscale/data/build/sudc/startupdeathclock/web/public/templates/index.dust

+change click to clock

+	nsd container build sudc web

+	nsd revision list sudc

+	nsd revision previes sudc

+	nsd revision deploy sudc

 Note that in a real system fixes would be made and committed to a git repository, nscale will pull the latest changes before building a container.